stbaione/llm-dev/halo-models.md

 ## Guideline:
 1) small files and MLIR files check into [llm-dev](https://github.com/nod-ai/llm-dev)
-2) large files upload to "sharkblob" -> "halo-models" container on Azure and put link to that in the table(s) below
+2) large files upload to [sharkblobs](https://portal.azure.com/#@amdcloud.onmicrosoft.com/resource/subscriptions/8c190d1b-eb91-48d5-bec5-3e7cb7412e6c/resourceGroups/pdue-nod-ai-rg/providers/Microsoft.Storage/storageAccounts/sharkblobs/storagebrowser) -> "halo-models" container on Azure and put link to that in the table(s) below
 3) Very large files, store on GPU server and note the name/location of/on the machine in table(s) below

 ## TP1